 Mint Green Kitchen

-Dark walls can add drama to a kitchen when combined with light accents.
-The white dishes pop against the black wall and white island in this cooking space by The Vawdrey House.
+Dark walls can add drama to a kitchen, especially when combined with light accents.
+The white dishes pop against the black wall and shelving in this cooking space by The Vawdrey House.
 And the light island, along with the large window and skylight, prevent the space from being too dark.Continue to 11 of 19 below.

 Sea Glass Green Kitchen

-Violet is Pantone's color of the year for 2018, so you can expect to see the shade popping everywhere in homes including the kitchen.
-Here the color steals the show in a two-tone cooking space by Lewis Alderson.
-The striking hue contrasts beautifully with the mocha walls, wood cabinetry, and navy floor tile.Continue to 21 of 29 below.
+If you want to get a little bold in your kitchen, purple could be the perfect choice.
+The color steals the show in this cooking space by Lewis Alderson.
+The striking hue contrasts beautifully with the light brown walls, wood cabinetry, and navy floor tile.Continue to 13 of 19 below.